Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 Branch-Switching
 ----------------

 An important extension of the OPF problem is the so-called Branch-Switching, where we are allowed to turn off branches.
 Note that already turning off a single branch changes the whole power flow through the network.
 Thus in practice, it is rare that branches are turned off at all.
 If any are turned off, then it is usually only a small fraction of the overall power grid.
 For the mathematical formulation, please refer to the :ref:`Branch-Switching <branchswitching-label>` subsection of the :doc:`opf_specification`.
-In order to enable branch-switching in a given OPF problem, it is necessary to set the ``branchswitching`` argument to 1 when calling the :meth:`solve_opf_model` function.
-The default value for the ``branchswitching`` argument is 0 (turned off).
+In order to enable branch-switching in a given OPF problem, it is necessary to set the ``branchswitching`` argument to ``True`` when calling the :meth:`opf.solve_opf` function.
+The default value for the ``branchswitching`` argument is ``False`` (turned off).
 This mod additionally offers the possibility to control the number of branches that has to stay turned on via the ``minactivebranches`` argument.
 In practice, it is expected that only a very small fraction of branches are turned off.
 Thus, the default value of the ``minactivebranches`` argument is 0.9 (90%).
+Additionally, the argument ``usemipstart`` controls whether a trivial starting point for the Branch-Switching MIP is used.
+The default value is ``False``.
 In the following, we solve an artificially altered version of a small 9 bus network to see whether branches could be turned off.

 .. testcode:: opf

-    from gurobi_optimods.datasets import load_case9branchswitching
-    from gurobi_optimods.opf import solve_opf_model
-    case = load_case9branchswitching()
+    case = datasets.load_opf_example("case9-switching")
-    result = solve_opf_model(case, opftype="AC", branchswitching=1, minactivebranches=0.1) # doctest:+ELLIPSIS
+    result = opf.solve_opf(case, opftype="AC", branchswitching=True, minactivebranches=0.1)

 .. testoutput:: opf
     :hide: